Last Updated on February 11, 2023 by Pamela

-Which is one of the reasons why I wrote up a winter packing list, as well as Québec City winter survival tips!
+Which is one of the reasons why we wrote up a winter packing list, as well as Quebec City winter survival tips!

-Honestly, you don’t want to lose all the feeling in your feet or legs before midnight, especially this year as we ring in a new year!
+Honestly, you don’t want to lose all the feeling in your feet or legs before midnight, especially this year as we ring in a new decade, 2020!

 Passports for the Toboggan festival are only $60 CAD ($150 CAD for a VIP passport), a steal considering you’ll be indulging in a 4-day winter music festival that is sure to become the number one New Year’s festival in Canada (and likely North America as well)!

-Ring in 2020 at the biggest party in Québec, and possibly Canada as well!
-While the Toboggan Festival concerts on Dec 28th to Dec 30th required a passport to gain entrance, the concerts and celebrations on New Year’s Eve in Québec City remain 100% FREE!
+Ring in 2020 at the biggest party in Quebec, and possibly Canada as well!
+While the Toboggan Festival concerts from Dec 28th to Dec 30th required a passport to gain entrance, the concerts and celebrations on New Year’s Eve in Quebec City remain 100% FREE!

 Of course, there are a few restaurants on Grande Allée that will have fun winter drinks, and delicious noms can also be found nearby on Avenue Cartier.